fursman/NixOS/README.md

 ## License

-"Do what thou wilt shall be the whole of the Law",
+"Do what thou wilt shall be the whole of the Law"